Sauteed Green Beans with Garlic

 This post may contain affiliate links.
 Please read our disclosure policy.

 These sauteed green beans use a smart trick to avoid blanching but still get crisp-tender beans!
 You add a little water to a skillet along with the green beans and cook them until they’re bright green.
 The rest of the water evaporates away fast.
-After that, sliced garlic, a bit of butter, and lemon juice is all I think this this side dish needs.
-My kids even love these pan fried green beans!
+After that, sliced garlic, a bit of butter, and lemon juice are all I think this side dish needs.
+My kids even love these pan-fried green beans!

 Ingredients for recipe: fresh green beans, salt and pepper, water, butter, sliced garlic, and lemon.